junxit/us-congress-bills-111/metadata.md

 - 2010-03-15 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S1563)
 - 2010-03-15 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S1562-1563)
 - 2010-03-15 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S1562-1563)
+- 2010-03-16 — Message on Senate action sent to the House.
+- 2010-03-16 — Received in the House.
+- 2010-03-16 — Referred to the House Committee on Energy and Commerce.